stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

   Wrapping SSH in a Tor hidden service will take care of any traffic analysis concerns.
 * I'm now allowing Encrypt-and-MAC algorithms with CTR ciphers as a last resort.
   I initially thought it was possible to use downgrade attacks, I now think it is not.
-* I disabled RSA because it inevitably uses SHA1.
+* I briefly disabled RSA because it uses SHA1, this turned out to be a non-issue because we're signing SHA2 hashes.

 You can see the [full list of changes][changelog] on github.
 I promise not to use `git push -f`.